jackpay/cascadePy/README.md

 ## Usage
 The toolkit is primarily a library or programming API for others to develop their own corpus expansion pipelines and methodologies.
 However, a brief breakdown of each module can be found in the accompanying Wiki.

+## How to contribute
+Please feel free to raise any issues found when using this toolkit, create pull requests or create discussion threads.